hinchley2018/data-persistance-activity/README.md

 - [ ] When items are added to a cart store them in localStorage
 - [ ] Retrieve the user's items in cart from localStorage when the cart.html page loads and display them

+## Bonus Tasks
+- [ ] Add item count to index.html using items in cart
+- [ ] Add total price to cart.html using items in cart

 # Instructions
 - Fork this project to your GitHub
 - Clone your copy locally